aschmiedeke/gbtdocs/docs/references/observing/configure.rst

    * ``'res'``: float in kHz

-     spectral resolution, can be used as an alternative to the ``nchan`` restfreq dictionary key or the ``nchan`` keyword in the main configuration block to select the VEGAS mode.
+     spectral resolution, can be used as an alternative to the ``nchan`` restfreq dictionary key or the ``nchan`` keyword in the main configuration block to select the VEGAS mode (see :numref:`tab-vegas-modes`).

-     .. todo:: Add reference to table 10.1 (observer guide)

    * ``'bank'``: str (``'A'`` :math:`\rightarrow` ``'H'``)